-In honor of the annual "Settimana della Lingua Italiana" (Italian Language Week), I am sharing my favorite ways of acquiring l’italiano.
+In honor of the annual "Settimana della Lingua Italiana nel Mondo" (Week of the Italian Language in the World), I am re-posting my favorite ways of studying l’italiano.

 1. Fill your ears.
 Modern Italian sprang from the volgare, the rough-and-ready street Latin of ancient Rome.
 Spoken for centuries before the vernacular was captured on paper, Italian remains a language for the ear.
 Listening primes the brain for understanding.
-Try downloading podcasts and listening on planes, trains, buses, and places in between.
+Downloading podcasts and listen on planes, trains, buses and places in between.

 2. See it, say it, stick it.
 Train yourself to say the Italian word (if only to yourself) for things you look at every day: il cielo for the sky, la sedia for the chair; il pane for the bread.
 Put a post-it note with the Italian name on objects, such as la porta (the door) or lo specchio (the mirror), around the house.
 Don’t remove one until you’ve memorized the term.